Say Ciao to Italy!

 - Where to Stay in Rome — From the postcard-perfect Centro Storico to the upscale Monti, the hip and lively Trastevere to the Vatican-adjacent Prati, Rome has loads of areas to choose from.
 We found a local expat to help outline the best neighborhoods and places to stay in Rome, no matter what your travel style.

 - Things to do in Rome — Rome has such an imposing presence, it’s almost overwhelming to figure out where to start.
 We asked a Canadian expat in Rome for help deciding some of the best things to do in Rome.
+For another perspective, Marta Nightingale-Styczen (also an expat in Rome), gives her Local’s Tips for Rome.

 - We also wrote down our own Best Travel Tips for Visiting Rome, with the hope that others can learn from our experiences (and have a better vacation as a result!)